Royal High School, Edinburgh: Rectors

+The school Rector, or Head Teacher, is responsible for the overall running and function of the school and plays a role in upholding the school's values and vision.
+This is supported by a team of Deputies, and together, the Rector and Deputies form the Senior Leadership Team (SLT).

+The current Rector is Pauline Walker, who assumed the role in 2014.
+Walker is the second woman to head the school.

 Popular culture

-Among the Royal High School's appearances in literature are the stories related in the Gentleman's Magazine, Walter Scott's Autobiography, Lord Cockburn's Memorials, Captain Basil Hall's Log Book of a Midshipman, George Borrow's Lavengro, George M'Crie's 1866 poem, The Old High School and William Boyd's The New Confessions.
+Among the Royal High School's appearances in literature are the stories related in the Gentleman's Magazine, Walter Scott's Autobiography, Lord Cockburn's Memorials, Captain Basil Hall's Log Book of a Midshipman, George Borrow's Lavengro, George M'Crie's 1866 poem The Old High School, and William Boyd's The New Confessions.

 The most celebrated of all is the 'Green-Breeks' episode in Scott's novel, Waverley, Appendix III (1814).
 The author, a pupil from 1779 to 1783, reminisces wistfully about the bicker, or traditional mass brawl, humorously likened to a Homeric battle, fought in the streets of Edinburgh between pupils from different social classes.

 A school ballad, The Woeful Slaying of Bailie Macmoran, was founded on a school siege of 1595 known as the great barring-out.
 This turbulent history continues to inspire new work.
-Gentlemen’s Bairns is a play by C. S. Lincoln which premiered at the Edinburgh Fringe in 2006.
+Gentlemen's Bairns is a play by C. S. Lincoln which premiered at the Edinburgh Fringe in 2006.
 It dramatises the fatal shooting during the siege of a chief magistrate, John Macmoran, by a pupil, William Sinclair, a grandson of the Earl of Caithness.
 This incident is also taught as part of first year History curriculum.